eskypl/npme-auth-atlassian-stash/README.md

 # npme-auth-stash

-Stash authentication and authorization strategy for npm Enterprise.
+Atlassian Stash authentication and authorization strategy for npm Enterprise.

 ## Installation

-You should install `npme-auth-stash` inside `node_modules` directory of npmE.
+You should install `npme-auth-atlassian-stash` inside `node_modules` directory of npmE.
 Probably this will be `/etc/npme/node_modules`.

 ## Configuration